Updates on Services for Fall Quarter 2021

 Dear Bruins and Community,

 Amid the continuing challenges posed by the COVID-19 pandemic, the well-being of students remains the utmost importance to UCLA and UCLA Counseling and Psychological Services (CAPS).
-Since fall quarter, CAPS has revised our practices to best meet this challenge, including provision of more student sessions than were available in past academic years.
-Below are updates and FAQs.
+CAPS' plans for fall quarter 2021 are designed to best meet this challenge, including provision for more student sessions than were available in past academic years.
+Below are updates.

 Eligibility and Fees

-Health insurance is a condition of enrollment for all students, as we want to ensure that all students have the coverage they need for when they may need it.
-UCSHIP is a system-wide plan providing enhanced health, mental health, dental and vision benefits to all enrolled students, and each year the majority of students opt for this comprehensive insurance option.
+Health insurance enrollment is required for all students, as we want to ensure that all students have the coverage they need for when they may need it.
+UCSHIP is a systemwide plan providing enhanced health, mental health, dental and vision benefits to all enrolled students.
+Each year the majority of students opt for this comprehensive insurance option.

 UCSHIPis automatically included as part of students' registration fees each term unless students complete the insurance waiver form stating they have private insurance and meets all of UCLA's criteria.